9 ways for seniors to cope with allergies this spring

 4. Switch out furniture, carpets and bedding.
 If you suspect that these plush items are to blame, it’s a good idea to switch them out for newer versions with hypoallergenic materials.

-5. Invest in a medical alert system.
+5. Invest in a medical alert watch.
 A medical alarm from Bay Alarm can ensure that if there’s ever an emergency in which your loved one can’t breathe due to allergies, he or she will have the help necessary at the push of a button.

 6. Take care of personal hygiene.
 Ensure that your loves ones wear sunglasses or glasses when outside to prevent allergens from entering their eyes.
 Showering and washing their hair before bed can also remove any allergens that have collected there throughout the day.